 The takeaway for eLearning admins and instructors?
 Of all the video conferencing options out there, learners are most likely to be familiar with Zoom.

 How to Use Zoom to Create a Virtual Classroom

-7. How do I integrate Zoom Meetings and Moodle?
+7. How do I integrate Zoom Meetings and Lambda Learn LMS?

-Easy—with the Zoom Meetings for Moodle Plugin.
-This plugin allows you to do everything you normally would with Zoom Video Communication, including all the standard Zoom capabilities, while supporting an additional set of features designed specifically for the virtual classroom.
+Easy—with the Zoom Meetings for Lambda Learn LMS.
+This integration allows you to do everything you normally would with Zoom Video Communication, including all the standard Zoom capabilities, while supporting an additional set of features designed specifically for the virtual classroom.

-So use the plugin to mix your scheduling, video recording, and meeting synchronization with:
+So use the integration to mix your scheduling, video recording, and meeting synchronization with: